wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 3.5.3 =
+* [New] You can finally hide our notices whenever you want and never see them again... until the next update!
+* [Update] Rolled back change that made the DB API use more SQL queries and less memory, since users were complaining about performance
+* [Update] [Browscap](http://browscap.org/) has been updated to version 5022 stable, released on Jan 24, 2014
+* [Update] [SlimScroll](https://github.com/rochal/jQuery-slimScroll) has been updated to version 1.3.2, released on Dec 26, 2013
+* [Update] More Font Icons replaced those ugly PNGs
+* [Fix] CDN Schema changed to HTTPS if site is served over HTTPS (thank you, [samatva](http://wordpress.org/support/topic/installed-tracked-nothing))
+* [Fix] Bug on counter displayed in Edit Posts screen (thank you, [kirksylvester](http://wordpress.org/support/topic/pageviews-column-stats-on-wp-admin-posts-showing-zeros))
+* [Fix] Bug on expanded details not honored by Spy View
+* [Fix] Bug on filtering by IP Address (thank you, [rodak](http://wordpress.org/support/topic/can%C2%B4t-filter-by-ip))
+* [Fix] Bug on filtering Browsers (the new API is still in its infancy, please be kind with the baby!)
+* [Fix] Date range does not include 'future' dates anymore, since it was confusing some users
+* [Fix] Is Empty filter was not working as expected
+* [Fix] Bug on Maintenance > Delete Pageviews Where

 = 3.5.2 =
 * [Update] The Reports Library (wp-slimstat-db.php) has been streamlined.
 Please make sure to update your custom add-ons to use the new structure, or contact us if you need help.